CecilMartin/convolution_fft/README.md

 5. Double and single precision are provided.
 (TODO)

 6. Kernel could be given as a function handle that been evaluated every time that this function was called, or as a numpy.ndarray so that evaluation of kernel is only computed one time, or even as its fft so that effort to compute its fft is saved.

+7. We also provide features to deal with situation where 3D kernel is not translational invariant in z direction

 ## Parameters